 Ah, Paris!
 Just saying the word conjures up images of romance, beauty, and intrigue.
 I remember reading some Paris books and getting so excited about visiting the city one day.

 I mean, Paris is one of the things that France is famous for.

-I will tell you though, you have to be careful or Paris can overwhelm you, and you definitely don’t want to waste any of your valuable vacation time being overwhelmed!
-To help you not succumb to this and to get the most out of this bucket list city, we have created our incredible 4 day Paris itinerary!
+I will tell you, though, you have to be careful, or Paris can overwhelm you, and you definitely don’t want to waste your valuable vacation time being overwhelmed!
+To help you not succumb to this and to get the most out of this bucket list city, we have created our incredible 4-day Paris itinerary!